slsu0424/slsu0424.github.io/_posts/2023-11-02-use-natural-language-converse-mimiciii-database.md

 ## Load data into Azure SQL DB
 [MIMIC-III](https://www.nature.com/articles/sdata201635) is a publicly available database comprising of de-identified data for > 40,000 CCU patients who stayed at the Beth Israel Deaconess Medical Center between 2001 and 2012.

-Download the [database files](https://physionet.org/content/mimiciii-demo/1.4/), and load the [ADMISSIONS]() table into Azure SQL DB.
+Download the database [files](https://physionet.org/content/mimiciii-demo/1.4/), and load the [ADMISSIONS]() table into Azure SQL DB.

 ## Connect to Azure SQL DB
-We next connect python to Azure SQL DB.
+Next, we need to connect python to Azure SQL DB.
 This [tutorial]() provides more details on the setup.
 As there are known issues with the ODBC Driver on MacOS, be sure to follow this [guide](https://learn.microsoft.com/en-us/sql/connect/odbc/linux-mac/known-issues-in-this-version-of-the-driver?view=sql-server-ver16) if errors are encountered.

 In my own experience, I had to make the following changes via Terminal: